 The other day, I was reading an article, as I usually do, when I stumbled upon a frightening statistic.
-At least one in five teenagers and young adults suffer from a or a bunch of mental illness or stress which can have a direct impact on how they function throughout the day, making it extremely difficult for them to get things done.
+At least one in five teenagers and young adults suffer from a bunch of mental illness or stress which can have a direct impact on how they function throughout the day, making it extremely difficult for them to get things done.
 I find these figures are more upsetting than scary.
-We all know mental disorders exists and the impact they have on the lives of million of ordinary citizens throughout the globe.
+We all know mental disorders exist and the impact they have on the lives of millions of ordinary citizens throughout the globe.
 The thought of a student of my age going about his day, unable to share the pain he is carrying sends a chill down my spine.
 No one deserves to suffer in silence.
 Everyone deserves to have an outlet where they can just let it out and seek the help they deserve.